 I also tried something I thought was called Martina last year.
 It was a big pale yellow with a pink sunburst surprise when you cut it.
 The sizes varied a lot.
 I’ll grow it again from the seeds I saved next to one from the packet somebody sent me.

 Now, paste, the tomato of pizzas.
 What you see for sale in the store is a Roma or Roma type, and likely a hybrid.
 Roma is what you call a determinate tomato, because it fruits prodigiously all at the same time.
 This makes sense for processing, because you get a ton of fruit, process it, and you’re done.
 Then you can rip out the plant and go on with your life.
 I suppose I could put some in between the Brandywines and the cherry tomatoes, and make space for the rambling giants when the determinates are done.
 Gardening is about experimentation.
 But no, I don’t do Romas.
+We can do better.
 For canning I like Opalka, a huge, dry, oblong red paste tomato, indeterminate, with a pointy tip and a tiny, dry seed cavity.
 That is one good producer.
 It starts out looking wimpy, because it has wispy looking foliage, but it keeps on trucking until hard freeze.
 The foliage gets really thick and you have to dig for the fruit, but it is dry and slow to rot.
 Definitely feed it well or you will get blossom end rot, which looks like they sat end-down on hot iron.
-I put Epsom Salts in when I transplanted them and that seemed to work well.
+I put Epsom Salts in when I transplanted them and that seemed to work well, one tablespoon worked in when I transplant.
 There was a little Italian paste I grew last year as well which is supposed to be great for sun-dried tomatoes.
 But I really didn’t do much with it.

 Now for the coolicious category.
 Tomatoes come in every category of color.
 Great White is a white beefsteak.
 It ripens to ivory and tastes very sub acid and sweet.
 I can’t grow them; Maryland’s critters eat them before I can pick a ripe one.
 I once saw a picture of spinach fettucine with white tomato sauce.
 Great idea, but it looked kind of nasty.
 Green Zebra is a must.
 It is a nice healthy medium green on green striped tomato which ripens to green stripes on yellow when very ripe.
 It has a nice citrussy twang and I got a lot of flack last year for making green zebra sorbet.
 And you can’t beat it in a salad.
 Brown Boar is a brown, green and red variation, and Beauty King is a yellow and green on red striped tomato that is just so flashy you have to try it.
 This is a localharvest.org pic that doesn’t really show the green.
 Lemon Boy is a medium sized, dependable yellow tomato with sweet white flesh that I haven’t grown in a few years.
 It is pretty but not as zippy as I like.
 Persimmon is a yummy medium orange similar to Amana Orange, which I grow for my mother, who can’t take the more acid tomatoes.
 Amana is really a pretty tomato, medium to large and deep orange.
 Costoluto Genovese is a really neat-looking tomato, distinctively pleated or ruffled and flat.
 You can get a few horizontal slices out of it which look really nice on a plate or a bruschetta.
 Black Prince is a tender Russian plum, on a short, bushy but thin stemmed plant, bearing heavily with smoky bronze tomatoes.
 My father said they looked and tasted rotten, but I thought they had an interesting and delicious flavor, kind of earthy.
 Tomato Growers Supply, an excellent supplier with a huge online catalog, sells a variegated tomato.
 The foliage is actually green and white.
 It is a small plant and small, square fruits which aren’t very interesting.
 It’s very decorative though, for edible landscaping.